jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 That's because the Right and Left are sales departments of aging products.
 Everything from SUVs, corporate healthcare, and for-profit prisons on the Right.
 To the EVs, government healthcare, and university education on the Left.
 Each side oversells the good parts, plays down the bad, uses catchphrases like "liberty" and "justice" to appeal to their customers, and creates an urgency that it's "use my products, or else the other side will ruin society."

-That's why Left and Right politics is so emotional; they are desperate to close a sale.
-This book will empower you to not buy into it all.
-Keep reading, and you'll learn a new kind of politics that uses AI, blockchain, and the internet so we all have a better tomorrow.
+That's why Left and Right politics is so emotional; they want to close a sale.
+This book will empower you not to buy it.
+Keep reading, and you'll learn a new kind of politics.
+One that uses modern technology to fix problems today so we all have a better tomorrow.

 ## Inner Flap